tk-notes/lucas-meier-blog/content/posts/2022/06/on-identifiable-aborts/index.md

 where it's possible to cause honest participants to be slashed, which is even worse.

-In practice, I think that if a Cryptographic protocol starts suffering from spurious aborts, some kind of human investigation needs to happen.
+In practice, I think that if a cryptographic protocol starts suffering from spurious aborts, some kind of human investigation needs to happen.
 Identifiable aborts are useful here, because without some